arjunmehtaa/CoinFacts/README.md

 ## Home Screen
 * Displays the top 100 cyptocurrencies (coins) to the user (ranked by market cap).
-* Clicking on a coin card navigates the app to the Coin Details screen.
+* Clicking on a coin card navigates the app to the `CoinDetails` screen.
 * A search bar is present on top at all times.
-Clicking it navigates to the Search screen.
+Clicking it navigates to the `Search` screen.
 <p float="left">
   <img src="assets/screenshots/12.jpg" width="32%" />
   <img src="assets/screenshots/12.jpg" width="32%" />